 We try to minimise the impact of the hotel on the local environment.
 We have set aside an area of ground behind the hotel which was previously barren after building work finished.
 We have planted approximately 100 native Irish trees which provide useful habitat for birds.
 This is very important as there are very few trees on the island.
 We also have a bird feeding station in this field.
 We have cleared areas of rushes and planted oats to provide winter feed for autumn migrants and overwintering birds.
-Several rare birds have been spotted here, including rare Arctic Warbler and Siberian Chiff Chaff which were seen here in autumn 2015.
-We are also creating a small wetland area here.
+Several rare birds have been spotted here, including rare Arctic Warbler and Siberian Chiff Chaff.
+We have also creating a small wetland area here.
 Every year we are making small improvements to increase the biodiversity of this area.
 We are currently working to

 make it suitable corncrake habitat by encouraging nettles to grow.